Cloud Implications and Considerations

 Decreased productivity – this can happen in a number of areas:

 Response times can suffer for a number of reasons due the inability of current software to operate effectively on more dated hardware;

 Incompatible hardware and software environments leads to more outages; and

 More business time and cost is invested in dealing with risk management issues associated with a fragmented and an ageing infrastructure.

 Cloud Implications for businesses – is that this can lead to the following:

-- An inability to invest and provide the latest technologies can affect staff morale and
+An inability to invest and provide the latest technologies can affect staff morale and performance; and